halialm/Github-Collaboration/README.md

 - Pull the latest changes from GitHub: git pull origin main or the synchronize wheel in vs code at the bottom left.

-Now your local main branch should reflect all merged changes from Partner A, B, and C. You can Oen index.html locally to see the combined content.
+Now your local main branch should reflect all merged changes from Partner A, B, and C. You can open index.html locally to see the combined content.

 ### 5. Tips for Effective Collaboration
 - Pull Frequently: Always git pull origin main on your main branch before creating a new feature branch and regularly pull changes from the main branch into your feature branch to stay updated and minimize conflicts.

 - Small, Frequent Commits: Make small, logical commits with clear messages.
 This makes it easier to track changes and debug.

-- Descriptive Branch Names: Use names that indicate the purpose of the branch (e.g., feature/add-login, bugfix/fix-homepage-typo).
+- Descriptive Branch Names: Use names that indicate the purpose of the branch (e.g., add-login, fix-homepage-typo).

 - Communicate: Talk to your team!
 Let them know what you're working on to avoid simultaneous edits on the same files.